This is the most popular class!

-You will learn why natural birth is best for baby, best for mom, and even best for dad.
-You will discover how the history of childbirth in America has set us on this course of medicated and surgical birth.
+You learn why natural birth is best for baby, best for the birth giver, and even best for the birth partner.
+You discover how the history of childbirth in America has set us on a course of over-saturation of medicated and surgical birth.
 Take part in an in-depth discussion on how drugs interfere with the natural process.
-You will walk away from the first class with a clear vision of your mission and its importance.
+You walk away from the first class with a clear vision of your mission and its importance.

 P.T. & Chow: Physical Training and Nutrition For Your Birth

 Preparing your body both inside and out for the challenge of labor is exciting!
 Learn from a personal trainer about how to properly tone the muscles you will need to birth your baby.
 Proper nutrition helps ensure a healthy baby and pregnancy; following the nutritional program Birth Boot Camp teaches will give you a solid foundation in remaining healthy, strong, and low-risk.

 Finally, part of your Physical Training is the preparation of the mind, body, and spirit through relaxation practice in each class.
 Partners learn helpful hints about the process of practicing relaxation at home.